lis-epfl/micro-502/docs/assignment/hardware_quickstart.rst

 Please ensure that you place the drone on the ground before testing this example, as the drone is programmed to take off and fly.
 Additionally, it is recommended to take off from a white part of the ground for best performance.

+NOTE: The *commander* object is used to send drone commands.
+In the example, *commander.send_hover_setpoint* in fact sends x and y vecloity, yaw rate and altitude commands.
+Consult the `Crazyflie Python library documentation for the commander <https://www.bitcraze.io/documentation/repository/crazyflie-lib-python/master/api/cflib/crazyflie/commander/>`_ for more information on all available commander functions.

 These two examples give you a sufficient framework to finish the task.
 Additional examples can be found at `Crazyflie Python library examples <https://github.com/bitcraze/crazyflie-lib-python/tree/master/examples>`_.